Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- Private land access is a privilege — climbing on damp rock risks both permanent route damage and potential access restrictions from the landowner.
+- Almscliff sits on private land with permissive access; climbing on wet gritstone risks both permanent route damage and jeopardising the access arrangement with the landowner.

 Warnings